Supersonic transport: Noise pollution

-Sonic boom

 The sonic boom was not thought to be a serious issue due to the high altitudes at which the planes flew, but experiments in the mid-1960s such as the controversial Oklahoma City sonic boom tests and studies of the USAF's North American XB-70 Valkyrie proved otherwise (see Sonic boom § Abatement).
 By 1964, whether civilian supersonic aircraft would be licensed was unclear, because of the problem.

 The annoyance of a sonic boom can be avoided by waiting until the aircraft is at high altitude over water before reaching supersonic speeds; this was the technique used by Concorde.
 However, it precludes supersonic flight over populated areas.
 Supersonic aircraft have poor lift/drag ratios at subsonic speeds as compared to subsonic aircraft (unless technologies such as variable-sweep wings are employed), and hence burn more fuel, which results in their use being economically disadvantageous on such flight paths.

 Concorde had an overpressure of 1.94 lb/ft2 (133 dBA SPL).
 Overpressures over 1.5 lb/ft2 (131 dBA SPL) often cause complaints.

 If the intensity of the boom can be reduced, then this may make even very large designs of supersonic aircraft acceptable for overland flight.
 Research suggests that changes to the nose cone and tail can reduce the intensity of the sonic boom below that needed to cause complaints.
 During the original SST efforts in the 1960s, it was suggested that careful shaping of the fuselage of the aircraft could reduce the intensity of the sonic boom's shock waves that reach the ground.
 One design caused the shock waves to interfere with each other, greatly reducing the sonic boom.
 This was difficult to test at the time, but the increasing power of computer-aided design has since made this considerably easier.
 In 2003, a Shaped Sonic Boom Demonstration aircraft was flown which proved the soundness of the design and demonstrated the capability of reducing the boom by about half.
 Even lengthening the vehicle (without significantly increasing the weight) would seem to reduce the boom intensity (see Sonic boom § Abatement).

 When it comes to public policy, for example, the FAA prohibits commercial airplanes from flying at supersonic speeds above sovereign land governed by the United States because of the negative impact the sonic boom brings to humans and animal populations below.